ontoligent/polo/README.md

 ID, a label of some kind (which must be there, even if it is something you have to make up), and the 'document' itself, which for a topic model is just the unit of text you are analyzing, which may be a paragraph or any other text segment, and not necessarily a stand-alone document.
 The extra stopwords file is called `extra-stopwords.txt` and contains stopwords beyond those used by MALLET itself.

 * A **trials durectory**, which contains subdirectories for each of your topic model trials.
 Each time you want to run a trial, you create a subdirectory -- say `trial1` -- and then put an entry for that trial in the project's `config.ini` file (see next item), The trials directory is where Polo will put your resulting SQLite database.
-You will find it there

 * A **config.ini** file to define some things about your project and specific parameters for each.
 Users of MALLET will recognize that the